Goals are dreams with deadlines

 First job: technically Avon rep under my mum's name at 14.
 Post education, Sales Receptionist at Bedfordshire on Sunday newspaper- my dream job.

 City: Vancouver (visit at least once a year)

-Last holidays: Tokyo & Bucharest.
-Next up: the annual trip to Canada. (visit travel blog)
+Last holidays: Seoul.
+Next up: anniversary trip to Antwerp. (visit travel blog)